0bob0/TAFE-C-/README.md

 Where:
 <ul>
   <li>Access_Specifier - It is used to define an access level either public or private, etc. to allow other classes to access the method.
-If we didn’t mention any access modifier, then by default it is private.</li>
+If we didnt mention any access modifier, then by default it is private.</li>
   <li>Return_Type - It is used to specify the type of value the method can return.
 In case, if the method is not returning any value, then we need to mention void as return type.</li>
   <li>Method_Name - It must be a unique name to identify the method in a class. </li>
   <li>Parameters - The method parameters are useful to send or receive data from a method and these method parameters are enclosed within parentheses and are separated by commas.
 In case, if no parameters are required for a method then, we need to define a method with empty parentheses.</li>